Secuoyas-Experience/covid-19-es/README.md

 This repo is intended to extend the resources publicly provided by the Spanish Health Ministry and other Regional Health Agencies in Spain.

-We have put together 3 datasets for the different Autonomous Commninites in Spain at different administrative  levels:
+We have put together 7 datasets for the different Autonomous Communinites in Spain at different administrative  levels:

+### At the Autonomous Autonomy Level (CCAA)- 3 Datasets

+*CCAA-SerieHistorica* - Aggregated by and downloaded from mscbs.gob.es *CCAA-DatosCasos* - previous dataset, Enriched with IDs and GeoData by Autonomous Autonomy, plus daily changes (calculated) *CCAA-CapacidadHospitalaria* - Data retieved and digitized from mscbs.gob.es

+### At the Regional Level (Provincias)- 4 Datasets
-CCAA (Autonomous Autonomy) - Aggregated by mscbs.gob.es CCAA (Autonomous Autonomy) - Daily changes (calculated) Provinces of Andalucía - Agregated by [juntadeandalucia.es](https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)
+*ES-AN-DatosCasos* - Provinces of Andalucía - Agregated by [juntadeandalucia.es](https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)
-Provinces of Catilla y León - Aggrgated by [jcyl.es](https://analisis.datosabiertos.jcyl.es/pages/coronavirus/situacin-actual#descarga-de-datasets)
+*ES-CL-DatosCasos* - Provinces of Catilla y León - Aggrgated by [jcyl.es](https://analisis.datosabiertos.jcyl.es/pages/coronavirus/situacin-actual#descarga-de-datasets)

-Reports at the the National administrative level are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).

-Reports at the regional level for Andalucía are published by the `Junta de Andalucía(https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)

-Reports at the regional level for Castilla y León are published by the `Junta de Castilla y León(https://analisis.datosabiertos.jcyl.es/pages/coronavirus/situacin-actual#situacin-actual)
+*ES-CM-DatosCasos* - Provinces of Catilla La Mancha - Aggrgated by [sanidad.castillalamancha.es](https://sanidad.castillalamancha.es/notas-de-prensa)
+*ES-CV-DatosCasos* - Provinces of Comunidad Valenciana - Aggrgated by [gva.es](https://www.gva.es)

+## Disclaimer
-Reports are hard to retrieve, and data is hardcoded.
-As a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.
+Unfortunately reports are hard to retrieve, and data is usually hardcoded in prss notes.
+This isse becomes the raison-d'etre of this project.

+We have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.

+There might be some differences between the reported data and the dataset we have assembled.
+WE have been correcting issues when wsa factual mistakes in the reporting.
+Unfortunatelly, We gouldn´t fill all the gaps.